Tam Scobbie: St Johnstone

 At the start of the 2013–14 season, Scobbie played in both legs of in the second round of the UEFA Europa League against Norwegian side Rosenberg, as St Johnstone won 2–1 on aggregate.
 However, he played in both legs of in the UEFA Europa League third qualifying round against Minsk, as the Saints was eliminated on penalties following a 1–1 draw.
-Following this, Scobbie helped St Johnstone kept three consecutive clean sheets in the first three league matches.
+Following this, Scobbie helped St Johnstone keep three consecutive clean sheets in the first three league matches.
 After being dropped to the substitute bench for three matches between 21 September 2013 and 5 October 2013, Scobbie returned to the first team, coming on as a 77th-minute substitute, in a 4–3 loss against St Mirren on 19 October 2013.
 Following his return to the starting line–up, he began to play either the centre–back position or left–back position.
 On 14 January 2014, Scobbie signed a contract extension with the Saints, keeping him until 2015.
 A week later on 18 January 2014 against Hearts, he was forced to play in goal for the final three minutes, after Alan Mannus had been sent off with no substitutions remaining, and conceded a goal when Danny Wilson headed pass him, as the match ended in a 3–3 draw.
-However, during the match, Scobbie was an involved in the incident for headbutting Brad McKay.
+However, during the match, Scobbie was involved in the incident for headbutting Brad McKay.
 This led the Scottish Football Association issued a notice on Scobbie and was considering banning him for two games.
 He ended up serving a two match ban after the club decided against appealing for his ban.
 After serving a two match suspension, Scobbie returned to the starting line–up, in a 3–0 loss against Celtic on 16 February 2014.
 In a follow–up match against Inverness Caledonian Thistle, he came on as a 37th-minute substitute for Frazer Wright and played the rest of the match despite sustaining a ligament damage along the way, as St Johnstone went on to lose 1–0.
 After an operation, it was announced that Scobbie would be out for the remainder of the season.
 Despite this, he was part of the successful side that went on to win Scottish Cup Final.
 At the end of the 2013–14 season, Scobbie went on to make twenty–seven appearances in all competitions.